marmarek/signature-checker/README.md

 --------------------------

 This script can be automatically called using github webhook.
-For this you need a machine with public IP, preferably running Qubes OS (but it isn't strickly required).
+For this you need a machine with public IP, preferably running Qubes OS (but it isn't strictly required).

 1. Setup HTTP server in `sys-net`, configure it to execute CGI scripts from